pypeclub/pypeclub.github.io/docs/admin_install.md

 #### Offline Deployment

-In offline scenarios it is up to you to replicate what `pype deploy` do.
-Easiest way to go is to run `pype deploy` on machine, get everything in `repos/` and move it you your studio install location:
+In offline scenarios it is up to you to replicate what `pype deploy` does.
+The easiest way to go is to run `pype deploy` on machine, get everything in `repos/` and move it you your studio install location: